dflook/python-minifier/src/python_minifier/rename/README.md

 ### Bind names

-Every node that binds a name creates a NameBinding for that name in it's namespace.
+Every node that binds a name creates a NameBinding for that name in its namespace.
-It adds itself to the NameBinding as a reference.
+The node is added to the NameBinding as a reference.

+If the name is nonlocal in its namespace it does not create a binding.

 Nodes that create a binding:
 - FunctionDef nodes bind their name